 Why do this problem?

 brings together two important classes of numbers: primes and squares.
-By working with them in an investigative way, learners will become more familiar with their properties and also discover some interesting number facts.
-This investigation will encourage children to be persistent as they work at
+By working with them in an investigative way, learners will become more curious about their properties, discover some interesting number facts and develop their number fluency.

 What are the squares of the numbers from $4$ to $20$?